stiles/dance-moms-transcripts/README.md

 Footnotes and bracketed references are removed from cell text.

 ## Enrich indices with Wikipedia metadata
-After you have both parsed metadata and season indices, you can join them.
+After you have both parsed metadata and season indices, join them.

 ```bash
 python merge_metadata.py \